bgd-labs/aave-proposals-v3/src/20231205_Multi_OnboardNativeUSDCToAaveV3Markets/OnboardNativeUSDCToAaveV3Markets.md

 * [OP Mainnet ](https://governance.aave.com/t/arfc-onboard-native-usdc-to-aave-v3-optimism-market/15463)

-To streamline the process, we propose moving the Base and Polygon PoS native USDC onboarding proposals straight to ARFC, then combine all three ARFC proposals into a single ARFC snapshot vote.
+To streamline the process, we propose moving the Base and Polygon PoS native USDC onboarding proposals straight to ARFC, then combine all three ARFC proposals into a single AIP.
+This proposal also include similar change for USDC on Arbitrum.

 Note that as part of the risk parameter harmonization, the liquidation threshold for some USDC.e markets will decrease.
-Risk managers will need to monitor potential liquidation effect of this change and give feedback accordingly.
+Risk managers gave their feedback on the matter accordingly.

-This proposal also include similar change for USDC on Arbitrum.
+Finaly, native USDC on base won't get added to E-Mode as it doesn't exist yet for this market.

 ## Specification